 (1796), Amelia Simmons addressed the subject with a certain helplessness:

 "Cabbage requires a page, they are so multifarious."
 They are also not

-her favorite multifarious vegetable, as we may surmise from her next comment:
+her favourite multifarious vegetable, as we may surmise from her next

-"If grown in an old town and in old gardens, they have a rankness, which
+comment: "If grown in an old town and in old gardens, they have a rankness,

 as she calls it, was no discovery of hers.
 For centuries, the highly odoriferous